Nordstrom (NYSE:JWN) Announces Quarterly Earnings Results

 Nordstrom Dividend Announcement

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, September 13th.
-Shareholders of record on Tuesday, August 29th will be issued a $0.19 dividend.
-The ex-dividend date is Monday, August 28th.
-This represents a $0.76 annualized dividend and a yield of 4.90%.
-Nordstrom’s dividend payout ratio (DPR) is 422.22%.
+The firm also recently announced a quarterly dividend, which will be paid on Wednesday, September 13th.
+Stockholders of record on Tuesday, August 29th will be issued a dividend of $0.19 per share.
+This represents a $0.76 annualized dividend and a dividend yield of 4.90%.
+The ex-dividend date of this dividend is Monday, August 28th.
+Nordstrom’s payout ratio is presently 422.22%.

 Insiders Place Their Bets

-A number of hedge funds and other institutional investors have recently bought and sold shares of the business.
-JPMorgan Chase & Co. increased its stake in shares of Nordstrom by 6.7% in the 1st quarter.
-JPMorgan Chase & Co. now owns 203,428 shares of the specialty retailer’s stock valued at $5,515,000 after buying an additional 12,787 shares during the period.
-Raymond James & Associates boosted its position in shares of Nordstrom by 13.4% in the 1st quarter.
-Raymond James & Associates now owns 106,379 shares of the specialty retailer’s stock worth $2,884,000 after purchasing an additional 12,582 shares during the last quarter.
-Raymond James Financial Services Advisors Inc. grew its stake in shares of Nordstrom by 8.4% during the first quarter.
-Raymond James Financial Services Advisors Inc. now owns 11,622 shares of the specialty retailer’s stock worth $315,000 after purchasing an additional 903 shares during the period.
-American Century Companies Inc. increased its holdings in Nordstrom by 27.1% in the first quarter.
-American Century Companies Inc. now owns 19,066 shares of the specialty retailer’s stock valued at $517,000 after purchasing an additional 4,063 shares during the last quarter.
-Finally, HighTower Advisors LLC lifted its stake in Nordstrom by 0.8% in the first quarter.
-HighTower Advisors LLC now owns 58,656 shares of the specialty retailer’s stock valued at $1,592,000 after buying an additional 494 shares during the period.
-61.10% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds have recently bought and sold shares of JWN.
+JPMorgan Chase & Co. grew its stake in Nordstrom by 6.7% in the first quarter.
+JPMorgan Chase & Co. now owns 203,428 shares of the specialty retailer’s stock valued at $5,515,000 after purchasing an additional 12,787 shares in the last quarter.
+Raymond James & Associates boosted its stake in shares of Nordstrom by 13.4% during the 1st quarter.
+Raymond James & Associates now owns 106,379 shares of the specialty retailer’s stock worth $2,884,000 after acquiring an additional 12,582 shares during the period.
+Raymond James Financial Services Advisors Inc. boosted its stake in shares of Nordstrom by 8.4% during the 1st quarter.
+Raymond James Financial Services Advisors Inc. now owns 11,622 shares of the specialty retailer’s stock worth $315,000 after acquiring an additional 903 shares during the period.
+American Century Companies Inc. boosted its stake in shares of Nordstrom by 27.1% during the 1st quarter.
+American Century Companies Inc. now owns 19,066 shares of the specialty retailer’s stock worth $517,000 after acquiring an additional 4,063 shares during the period.
+Finally, HighTower Advisors LLC boosted its stake in shares of Nordstrom by 0.8% during the 1st quarter.
+HighTower Advisors LLC now owns 58,656 shares of the specialty retailer’s stock worth $1,592,000 after acquiring an additional 494 shares during the period.
+61.10% of the stock is currently owned by institutional investors.

-JWN has been the topic of several research analyst reports.
-Barclays boosted their price target on shares of Nordstrom from $14.00 to $15.00 in a report on Monday, June 5th.
-Morgan Stanley reduced their price target on Nordstrom from $18.00 to $16.00 in a report on Friday, June 2nd.
-Deutsche Bank Aktiengesellschaft increased their price objective on Nordstrom from $17.00 to $19.00 in a report on Thursday, June 1st.
-StockNews.com started coverage on shares of Nordstrom in a report on Thursday, August 17th.
-They set a “hold” rating on the stock.
-Finally, TheStreet raised shares of Nordstrom from a “d+” rating to a “c+” rating in a research report on Thursday.
-Four analysts have rated the stock with a sell rating, ten have assigned a hold rating and three have assigned a buy rating to the company’s stock.
-According to MarketBeat, the company has a consensus rating of “Hold” and an average price target of $18.44.
+Several analysts have issued reports on the company.
+Deutsche Bank Aktiengesellschaft boosted their price objective on Nordstrom from $17.00 to $19.00 in a report on Thursday, June 1st.
+Citigroup dropped their target price on Nordstrom from $20.00 to $18.00 and set a “neutral” rating on the stock in a report on Friday.
+StockNews.com initiated coverage on Nordstrom in a report on Thursday, August 17th.
+They issued a “hold” rating on the stock.
+Barclays boosted their price target on Nordstrom from $14.00 to $15.00 in a research note on Monday, June 5th.
+Finally, UBS Group lowered their price target on Nordstrom from $12.00 to $11.00 and set a “sell” rating for the company in a research note on Friday.
+Four investment analysts have rated the stock with a sell rating, ten have given a hold rating and three have assigned a buy rating to the company.
+Based on data from MarketBeat.com, the company has a consensus rating of “Hold” and an average target price of $18.44.

 Nordstrom Company Profile